rtluckie/zmk-config/README.md

 [`CAPS_WORD`](https://zmk.dev/docs/behaviors/caps-word) behavior, where, when tapped, it will turn on the `CAPS_LOCK` just to the next word typed.
 Thereafter, the keyboard will put you on a normal typing mode again.

+In this layout configuration, the `CAPS_WORD` feature is triggered when I press both _“Shift”_ keys together.

 ## My methodology